Crazy Clown Time (digital deluxe edition)

 With two of his most recent endeavors, Lynch explores more of his “hidden” talents.
 In October, he will help launch Club Silencio, a Parisian nightclub named for the club featured in his psychological thriller Mulholland Drive.
 He not only designed the club’s interior, but also much of its furniture.

-The second project, Crazy Clown Time, marks Lynch’s solo debut as a musical artist.
-Due out November 8, the album’s 14 original songs were written, performed and produced by Lynch, who is a self-taught “non-musician.”
+The second project, Crazy Clown Time, marks Lynch’s first solo debut as a musical artist.
+Released in 2011, the album’s 14 original songs were written, performed and produced by Lynch, who is a self-taught “non-musician.”

 He launched the David Lynch Foundation For Consciousness-Based Education and Peace in 2005.
 A longtime practitioner of transcendental meditation, Lynch established the group to promote the technique among at-risk populations.